federicomaruiz/federicomaruiz/README.md

 🚀 Welcome to my GitHub profile!

-🌱 I'm currently exploring the realms of code and creativity.

-💬 Ask me about my journey into the world of programming and tech.

 📫 How to reach me: federicomaruiz@gmail.com

 ⚡ Fun fact: I love to play sports